Amazon Retail Arbitrage: How to Resell Products on Amazon

 When you’re scouting items in-store, you can use one of many online arbitrage apps to use your phone to scan product bar codes directly and see what they’re selling for, rather than having to manually search each individual item on Amazon’s site.

-Part of our free Chrome extension, our Profitability Calculator is great for checking how profitable a prospective product would be.
+As part of our free Chrome extension, our Profitability Calculator is great for checking how profitable a prospective product would be.
 You can use it directly on Amazon to calculate your Amazon fees based on size/weight, category, and more – plus you can enter your own purchase costs to see profit margins and ROI.

-What Items Should I Buy?
+What Items Should I Resell?

 Since arbitrage sellers are at the mercy of what you can find in a retail store (and at a low enough price to resell at a worthwhile profit), there’s no “perfect” product to target.